airsplay/vokenization/README.md

 the script `scripts/small_vlm_wiki103.bash`.
 I recommend to use `--fp16_opt_level O2`.
-Although the option O2 might be [unstable](https://github.com/NVIDIA/apex/issues/818#issuecomment-639012282), it saves a lot memory: the max per-gpu-batch-size is 32 with O1 but 64 with O2.
+Although the option O2 might be [unstable](https://github.com/NVIDIA/apex/issues/818#issuecomment-639012282), it saves a lot of memory: the max per-gpu-batch-size is 32 with O1 but 64 with O2.

 #### English Wikipedia
 After the [vokenization process](#the-vokenization-process) of wiki103,
-we could run the model with command:
+we could run the model with the command:
 ```shell script
 # bash scripts/base_vlm_wiki.bash $GPUs $SNAP_NAME
 bash scripts/base_vlm_wiki.bash 0,1,2,3 wiki_bert_base